aavogt/watch-code-cells/README.md

-                           or directory changes (defaults to none) -t --test=ITEM           Evaluate this expression after the last cell -s --setup=ITEM          Evaluate this expression before the first cell --retry-us=INT        When reading filepath, wait this many microseconds --retry-attempts=INT  If reading the filepath fails, try this many attempts.
+                           or directory changes (defaults to none) -t --test=ITEM           Evaluate this expression after the last cell -s --setup=ITEM          Evaluate this expression before the first cell -d --debounce-s=NUM      After receiving an event, delay running this many seconds (0.2 by default): only resend run once this time limit
+     --retry-us=INT        When reading filepath, wait this many microseconds --retry-attempts=INT  If reading the filepath fails, try this many attempts.
 0 for infinite retries.